wp-plugins/add-to-any/README.txt

 For more technical information on setting your pages up for Facebook sharing, see "Step 2 - Get Open Graph Tags" in <a href="http://developers.facebook.com/docs/reference/plugins/like/">Facebook's documentation</a>.

-= Why does the Facebook Like Button have so much whitespace to the right of it? =
+= Why does the Facebook Like Button, Twitter Tweet Button, or Google +1 Button have so much whitespace to the right of it? =

 The minimum width for the Facebook Like Button is 90 pixels.
 This is required to display the total number of Likes to the right of the button.
 See Facebook's <a href="http://developers.facebook.com/docs/reference/plugins/like">Like Button documentation</a> for details.

 It's not recommended, but you can change the width of the Facebook Like Button using CSS code, for instance: `.facebook_like { width:50px !important; }`

+The Twitter Tweet Button with 'total count' enabled is 130 pixels.
+You can change the width using CSS code, for instance: `.twitter_tweet { width:100px !important; }`

+The Google +1 Button with 'total count' enabled is 90 pixels.
+You can change the width using CSS code, for instance: `.google_plusone { width:65px !important; }`

 = Does the plugin output W3C valid code? =